QUESTIONS? I’VE GOT ANSWERS.

 Whether that couple desires to do it in a quiet space with just the two of them?
 I’m here for it.
 If they want to get married surrounded by just their immediate family?
 I’m cool with that too.
 If they want a huge wedding with 200+ guests?
 I’ll have just as much fun!

 Celebrate in the way that reflects YOU and makes your heart sing.
-I'm your girl either way.
+I’ll be your cheerleader either way.